numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-``numpy.matrix`` type which defines ``*`` to mean matrix multiplication, even though this type is buggy and heavily deprecated by the rest of the numpy community for the fragmentation that it causes.
-Adding ``@`` will benefit both beginning and advanced users;
-and furthermore, it will allow both groups to standardize on the same notation from the start, providing a smoother on-ramp to expertise.
+``numpy.matrix`` type which defines ``*`` to mean matrix multiplication, even though this type is buggy and heavily deprecated by the rest of the numpy community for the fragmentation that it causes; this pedagogical use case is the only reason ``numpy.matrix`` has not been deprecated.
+Adding ``@`` will benefit both beginning and advanced users with better syntax; and furthermore, it will allow both groups to standardize on the same notation from the start, providing a smoother on-ramp to expertise.

 But isn't matrix multiplication a pretty niche requirement?